Maxzovert/Project-1/README.md

-I used unslash link which allow to change image every time I reload it.
+I used unsplash link which allow to change image every time I reload it.